bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Currently the following **engine** **types** are supported in the platform:

+1. TCP Imput Engine
-1. :TCP Imput Engine: It gets packages of data from TCP, handles them and produces series of events to T-stream streams.
+        It gets packages of data from TCP, handles them and produces series of events to T-stream streams.
 It can be used to program arbitrary TCP protocol recognition.
+2. Regular Processing Engine
-2. :Regular Processing Engine: It gets events from Kafka or T-stream input streams and produces results to T-Stream output streams.
+        It gets events from Kafka or T-stream input streams and produces results to T-Stream output streams.
+3. Windowed Processing Engine
-3. :Windowed Processing Engine: It gets events from T-stream input streams, organizes them in batches and produces the results to T-stream output streams.
+        It gets events from T-stream input streams, organizes them in batches and produces the results to T-stream output streams.
-4. :Output Engine:
+4. Output Engine

-   - ElastiSearch Output Engine - allows creating output endpoint and place processing results 		to Elasticsearch index.
+         - ElasticSearch Output Engine - allows creating output endpoint and place processing results 		to Elasticsearch index.
 	 - JDBC Output Engine  - allows creating output endpoint and place processing results to 			MySQL, PostgreSQL, Oracle tables.

 After an engine is uploaded and a corresponding config settings file appears in the «Confg Settings» section, a module can be uploaded.